arjunkomath/OpenLog/README.md

-A super lightweight syslog ingestion and alerting service built with Bun.
-It accepts standard RFC 5424 syslog messages over TCP and can trigger webhook alerts based on configurable conditions.
+A lightweight syslog ingestion and alerting service built with Bun.
+It has a syslog endpoint over TCP that can accept messages and can trigger alerts based on configurable conditions.

+## Why?

+I used this to drain CDN logs and setup alerts.

+> [!WARNING]
+> **Lot of the code was written by AI (Claude)**, this was an experiment and I didn't want to spend hours writing this.
+> If you're wondering this works; yes, kinda.

+Over to you Claude.

+---

 ## Features

 - **RFC 5424 Compliant**: Fully supports the standard syslog format
 - **TCP Transport**: Reliable message delivery with TCP protocol
-- **SQLite Storage**: Fast, embedded database with automatic indexing
-- **HTTP API**: Health check and service information endpoints
 - **Flexible Alerting**: SQL-based triggers for powerful and efficient queries
 - **Webhook Notifications**: HTTP POST alerts with custom headers
-- **Time Windows**: Support for minute/hour/day-based alert windows
-- **Alert Cooldowns**: Prevent alert flooding with configurable cooldown periods
-- **Log Retention**: Automatic cleanup of old logs

 ## Quick Start